2016 Student Schedule — Coming Soon

 What is Student IMPACT?

-Student IMPACT is an orientation program planned and conducted by upper class students at Harding.
+Student IMPACT is a required orientation program for all new freshmen and transfer students.
+Student IMPACT is planned and conducted by upper class students at Harding.
 We know how important it is to start your college career on a high note.
 That's why we are so fired up!
 Student IMPACT will help you get off to a great start and make an impact on your life at Harding.
-Approximately 200 upperclassmen will be here to answer all of your questions, help orient you to Harding University, and see to it that you have a good time.
+Approximately 200 upperclassmen will be here to answer all of your questions, help you get oriented to Harding University, and see to it that you have a good time.

-- Become acquainted with other new students.
-You will have an opportunity to meet new friends, as well as teachers, with whom you will spend the next four years.
+You'll get to know other new students and will have an opportunity to meet new friends, as well as teachers, with whom you will spend the next four years.

-- Experience college life for the first time and not be pressed into your first day of classes immediately upon arriving.
-You'll have these days to meet people, explore campus, find your classrooms, learn about and experience Harding life, and prepare yourself for when classes do begin.
+You can experience college life for the first time and not be pressed into your first day of classes immediately upon arriving.
+You'll have specific activities designed to help you meet people, explore campus, find your classrooms, learn about and experience Harding life, and prepare yourself for when classes do begin.

 For more information about Student IMPACT, please email us at email@example.com or call us at 501-279-5948.

 Student IMPACT is required of all incoming new freshmen and transfer students.
 However, a few exceptions include to this include those students involved in some of Harding's collegiate sports teams and official musical groups.

 Because Harding has a strong and active choral program, a special Choral IMPACT is organized for those intending to audition for Chorus or Concert Choir.
 For more information about Harding's choral program, For more information about Harding's choral program, go to www.harding.edu/music/ensembles